Stan Lee Media: Lawsuits

 SLMI appealed the decision against them in the Colorado case (which appeal, if effective, would have also cancelled the $239,941 judgment against them), and sold a license to the Marvel character "Spider-man" to the American Musical Theater for use in their show "Broadway: Now & Forever."
 Disney had already sued American Musical Theater, and expanded their legal actions to include SLMI as well.
 In December 2013, SLMI sued for a declaratory judgment that SLMI "is the owner of the copyrights and trademarks regarding Spider-Man."
 In October 2014, SLMI suffered two legal defeats, as a suit they had brought in the 9th circuit against Stan Lee himself was discarded as "simply implausible," and their attempt to intervene in the Disney/American Musical Theater suit was barred by U.S. District Judge Jeffrey Schmehl, who wrote "These issues have previously been addressed in one form or another by multiple courts around the country."
 In December 2014, the 10th circuit concurred with the October decision by the 9th circuit, reviewing the dispute de novo and refusing to revive SLMI's suit against Disney.

 In March 2015, the U.S. Supreme Court declined to hear SLMI's appeal of the 9th Circuit decision.
 In July 2015, SLMI was ordered to pay Disney nearly $82,000 in legal fees in respect of its failed 10th Circuit claims, and an additional $140,000 in respect of its claims regarding American Music Theater before the Eastern District of Pennsylvania.

-As of February 2016, all of the court's judgements for SLMI to pay for various legal fees equaled nearly almost half a million dollars, and SLMI's bank accounts were nearly empty.
+As of February 2016, all of the court's judgements for SLMI to pay for various legal fees equaled nearly half a million dollars, and SLMI's bank accounts were nearly empty.

 In January 2020, Stan Lee's daughter, JC Lee, attempted to take ownership of the intellectual property supposedly owned by Stan Lee Media by suing Pow Entertainment.
 Pow Entertainment's lawyer, Chaz Rainey argued that JC's complaint was “so fatally flawed that it is difficult to decide where to begin.”

 In June, Judge Otis Wright dismissed the suit with prejudice (meaning it could not be refiled), and fined JC Lee $1,000,000 for bringing a frivolous suit.
 The judge wrote "The Court finds it completely unreasonable to file a suit premised on an issue debated and analyzed in more than five federal district courts over the last decade."